Latest News from the Underworld

 058

-of misfortune
+of Misfortune

 My first husband died of mercury poisoning, of all things.
 They still don’t know how it happened.
 Something to do with those silly models perhaps, or his indulgent taste for shellfish.
 The second went missing on holiday in Tuscany.
 He was going for a walk, he said, and never came back.
 The possible sighting in Paris simply could not have been him and now, at last, he’s officially dead.
 The certificate takes forever to be finalised but things are much tidier now.
 I have yet to meet my third husband, but I must admit, I’m not optimistic about his prospects.